Main Logo

 ❌ Ignoring insurance and maintenance costs

-❌ Not preparing the home for the market
+❌ Not preparing the home for market

-❌ Trying to manage everything from out of state
+❌ Trying to manage everything remotely

-👉 These mistakes cost time, money, and peace of mind
+👉 These mistakes cost time, money, and peace of mind.

 Nicole McGowan